caspergrl/GT-UX-UI-Dec2022-June2023/12-week/01-lesson.md

 ## SLIDE 6
 Speculative design is a design method addressing big societal problems and looking toward the future—and creating products and services for those scenarios.
 Design for the future is speculative.

-- All design is speculative until it is in your user's hands.
-Just some solutions experiment more than others with how far technology and society can be pushed.
+- Doing speculative design often requires starting with research where you attempt to identify "signals" of emerging technologies and trends, then seek out weaknesses in those technologies and experimental uses.
+Brainstorming ideas and forming a story around a solution would follow.
+- We don't often have an opportunity in our day to day as designers to do this type of exploration but it can be a really fun and inspiring activity.

 ## SLIDE 7
 Software-based UX and UI design are new professions and require these 4 skills:
-- Critical thinker: solving problems
+- Critical thinker: solving problems - we need to be able to analyze ideas, concepts and data collected from different perspectives, then arrive at an unbiased solution.
+We need to attempt to ancitipate the consequences of certain actions in advance.
+We need to be able to reflect, think indepdently, stay objective and problem solve.
+We have to be discliplined but also flexible.
 - Communicator: understanding and communicating ideas
 - Collaborator: working with others
 - Creator: producing high quality work

 ## SLIDE 8
 - The world changes fast and technology is always striving to lead it.
-Considering what may be next will help you keep you role (currently AI and ML are popular topics)
+Considering what may be next will help you keep you role (currently AI and ML are popular topics).
+This job requires being a lifelong learner.

 ## SLIDE 9
 Stay on top of trends and technological developments.
 Anticipating the innovations in the market and the ever changing needs of users will help.
-Never stop learning.
+Always learning, always reading, always listening to podcasts, attending conferences, talks and networking, getting and receiving feedback on our designs.

   - [https://vimeo.com/236746650](https://vimeo.com/236746650)